-Further, the implementation on May 25, 2018 of the General Data Protection Regulation ("GDPR"), a regulation in the European Union ("EU") on data protection and privacy for all individuals in the EU and the European Economic Area ("EEA"), applies to all enterprises, regardless of location, that are doing business in the EU or that collect and analyze data tied to EU and EEA residents.
-GDPR requires stringent technical and security controls surrounding the storage, use, and disclosure of personal information.
+The implementation on May 25, 2018 of the General Data Protection Regulation ("GDPR"), a regulation in the EU on data protection and privacy for all individuals in the EU and the European Economic Area ("EEA"), applies to all enterprises, regardless of location, that are doing business in the EU or that collect and analyze data tied to EU and EEA residents.
+GDPR creates a range of new compliance obligations, including stringent technical and security controls surrounding the storage, use, and disclosure of personal information, and significantly increases financial penalties for noncompliance (including possible fines of up to 4% of global annual turnover for the preceding financial year or €20 million (whichever is higher) for the most serious infringements).